ge0rg/nx-ks-mod/NX-KS_readme.md

 Wake Lapse

 Setup a Time-lapse with delayed start.
-Puts camera to sleep for used defined time period, upon wake-up it starts taking images with user specified time-gap between them, for user-specified duration.
+Puts camera to sleep for used defined time period, upon wake-up it starts by refocusing to the focus position when Wake Lapse was started, and then starts taking images with user specified time-gap between them, for user-specified duration.

 **Thanks to Otto** for the programs that make this possible - keyscan, gui, poker, focus stacking, focus buttons, \... to name a few.\